ustwo/videoplayback-ios/README.md

 [![pod](https://img.shields.io/badge/swift-support-fc2f24.svg?maxAge=2592000)](https://github.com/apple/swift)

 This framework is built using the VIPER (modified to VIPE) architecture.
-It started an experiment with the VIPER architecture is now a work in progress.
+It started as an experiment with the VIPER architecture is now a work in progress.

 In short it is a wrapper around the AVFoundation framework.
 Use it to play remote, or local videos in a simple view or feed.
 Its purpose is to make playing progressive downloads and live streams simpler in your iOS applications